 Many parties – particularly business executives in commercial litigation matters and business disputes – prefer the disciplined approach used in Decision Tree Analysis as compared with simply relying on their intuition, and that of their counsel and/or the mediator, concerning the value of the case.

 In the cases in which he serves as mediator, Mr. Betts frequently engages with the parties, either jointly or separately, in constructing a decision tree for the case.
 As the tree is built out, Mr. Betts discusses with the parties and their counsel various outcomes that can occur and a realistic assessment of the probabilities of those outcomes.
 The decision tree software then calculates the settlement value of the case, based on each branch and its assigned probability.
-Of course, the ultimate settlement value of the case, as determined by the decision tree software, does not necessarily dictate the settlement positions to be taken by the parties or the amount at which the case should settle; but it usually serves as a helpful guide in formulating positions and in appreciating the risks of adverse outcome scenarios.
+Of course, the ultimate settlement value of the case, as determined by the decision tree software, does not necessarily dictate the settlement positions to be taken by the parties or the amount at which the case should settle; but it can serve as a very helpful guide to the parties and their counsel in formulating settlement positions and in appreciating the risks of adverse outcome scenarios.

 Mr. Betts has extensive experience with FINRA arbitrations, and is a certified FINRA arbitrator and mediator.
 Mr. Betts is familiar with the factual and legal issues that frequently arise in connection both “customer” and “industry” arbitrations.
 In private practice, Mr. Betts has represented not only investors but also brokerage firms and securities professionals, which allows him to bring an impartial and objective point of view to every case.
 When requested to do so, Mr. Betts is pleased to travel to mediations scheduled in other states and does not charge the parties for his travel time.

-To schedule a mediation session or for additional information about the mediation services provided by Betts Dispute Resolution, please contact us by telephone at (412) 935-7073 or online.
+To schedule a mediation session or for additional information about the alternative dispute resolution services provided by Mr. Betts, please contact us by telephone at (412) 935-7073 or online.